On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: General Results on Approximation by Skellam

-Now consider the quantity $||\Delta f||$ in (\ref{Stein KS Bound}).
-To control this quantity first requires understanding the solution $f_x(k)$.
+Controlling $||\Delta f||$ in (\ref{Stein KS Bound}) first requires understanding the solution $f_x(k)$.
 We provide a family of closed-form expressions for this solution in the following. \begin{theorem} Let $g_k$ be defined as in equation (\ref{test function}).
 If $f_x$ is a bounded solution to the difference equation

 for $k\in \mathbb{Z}$, then $f_x$ is given by

 for any initial condition $\left(c,f_x\left(c\right)\right)$ with $c\in\mathbb{Z}$ and $f_x\left(c\right)\in\mathbb{R}$. \end{theorem} The proof of this theorem is similar to that of solving a second order linear differential equation.
 An integrating factor is found, integration is performed with a boundary condition at $-\infty$, and then a second integration is performed with the initial condition.
 Details are provided in the appendix in Section~\ref{sec:proof.of.steinsol}.